Tommy Hannan: KING Aquatic Club

 Beginning around 2010, while residing in Seattle, Washington, he coached Seattle's National groups for KING Aquatic Club, where his former coach at Baltimore's Eagle Swim Team, Scott Hutchison, served as a Head Coach.
-In 2013, Hannan resigned as KING Aquatic Club coach with the initial intent of returning to school, or returning to the corporate world.
-He considered taking courses towards a Masters in Business Administration.
+In 2013, Hannan resigned as KING Aquatic Club coach with the initial intent of returning to school or returning to the corporate world.
+He considered taking courses towards a master's in business administration.

-He worked as a consultant in the Oil and Gas industry, and then around 2016 took a position with the Bridgepoint Consulting Group utilizing his background in business development and his degree in Finance.
-He worked with Bridgepoint Consulting helping to grow the Denver office in 2020, and began as a Director of buisiness development at the Austin Office in 2023.
+He worked as a consultant in the oil and gas industry, and then around 2016, took a position with the Bridgepoint Consulting Group utilizing his background in business development and his degree in Finance.
+He worked with Bridgepoint Consulting helping to grow the Denver office in 2020 and began as a director of business development at the Austin office in 2023.